MasonMarinko/readme-generator/README.md

 ## Contributing
-no contribution guidelines
+no contributions for this thing

 ## Testing
-no testing instructions
+no testing, stop it